publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch12/schV/m__us_usc_t48_s1613a.md

  __References in Text__

-    This chapter, referred to in subsecs. (a) and (b), was in the original “this Act”, meaning [act July 22, 1954, ch.
+    This chapter, referred to in subsec. (a), was in the original “this Act”, meaning [act July 22, 1954, ch.
 558][/us/act/1954-07-22/ch558], [68 Stat.
 497][/us/stat/68/497], as amended, known as the Revised Organic Act of the Virgin Islands, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1541 of this title][/us/usc/t48/s1541] and Tables.

     The effective date of this Act, referred to in subsec. (b), probably means the effective date of title VII of [Pub.
 L. 98–454][/us/pl/98/454], which is 90 days after Oct.
 5, 1984, and which enacted this section.